-McNary Group is your go-to partner for strategic consulting, technical assistance and project management.
-Our mission is to help those helping others.
+McNary Group is your go-to partner for strategic consulting, technical assistance, and project management.
 We come in when organizations need us and use a results-based approach to create a game plan for success.
 We then help clients take actionable steps that help them achieve their goals.

 Fighting for a cause is no easy job.
-It requires expertise, experience, skills and a strong serving of tenacity to get the results your organization is striving for.
-We want organizations fighting for the greater good to be successful because when you win, we all win.
+It requires expertise, experience, skills, and a strong serving of tenacity to get the results your organization is striving for.
+We want organizations fighting for the greater good to succeed because when you win, we all win.